London Sperm Bank

 Choosing the right donor

-The London Sperm Bank understands the importance of choosing a donor who is right for each individual patient.
-That’s why specialist donor recruiters aim to provide a wide range of donors from a variety of different backgrounds.
-The donor recruitment team is trained to find out about donor personalities, interests, hobbies and those qualities which make them human.
-Donor sperm can be selected and purchased via the London Sperm Bank’s online catalogue.
+London Sperm Bank understands the importance of choosing a donor who is right for each individual patient.
+That’s why specialist donor coordinators aim to provide a wide range of donors from a variety of different backgrounds.
+The donor coordinator team is trained to find out about donor personalities, interests, hobbies and those qualities which make them human.
+LSB receives 15- 20,000 applicants annually, and less than 2% end up qualifying as donors.
+New donors are introduced every week and often go very fast due to the UK’s restrictions on maximum families per donor.
+The sperm can be selected and purchased via LSB’s online database.

 Known sperm donation